ReadAlongs/.github/profile/README.md

 ## Source code organization

- - [Web-Component](https://github.com/ReadAlongs/web-component) is a large monorepo that contains the web app and the embeddable web component.
+ - [Studio-Web](https://github.com/ReadAlongs/Studio-Web) (formerly called Web-Component) is a large monorepo that contains the web app and the embeddable web component.
  - [Studio](https://github.com/ReadAlongs/Studio) is the repo for the CLI interface and the web_api backend used by the web app.
  - [SoundSwallower](https://github.com/ReadAlongs/SoundSwallower) is the speech recognizer used for audio-text aligner, including both a JavaScript version (used by the web app) and a C version with bindings for Python (used by the CLI version).
  - [g2p](https://github.com/roedoejet/g2p) is the grapheme-to-phoneme library used by the ReadAlongs Studio.